 Pathways Charter School is a personalized learning program that uses the model of independent study.
 We serve a broad range of TK-12 students who have a variety of previous educational backgrounds.
-People learn about Pathways Charter School in different ways: families currently enrolled in the school might refer another student or family; some students are referred by home schooling or charter school organizations, while other families, looking for a better academic program for their students, find us through local resources.
+People learn about Pathways Charter School in different ways: families currently enrolled in the school might refer another student or family; some students are referred by homeschooling or charter school organizations; other families, looking for a better academic program for their students, find us through local resources.
 Please note that we are not a daily site-based program.

 Please note: Pathways does not have an early admission policy; therefore, students may not just enroll in Kindergarten on their fifth birthday.
-Transitional Kindergarten is an option for students who are not eligible for Kindergarten, but it is not mandatory.
+Transitional Kindergarten is an option for students who meet the age requirements, but it is not mandatory.

 With the advent of SB277, many parents have questions about immunizations.
 Generally, students fall into several categories:

 Fully immunized: These students may participate in our program and access all site classes and resources.

 Medical waiver: These students may participate in our program and access all site classes and resources.